Sections in this article:

 The Dropbox system extension is automatically installed when you install the Dropbox desktop app.
-It allows you to open online-only files from File Explorer/Finder or third party applications.
+It allows you to open online-only files from File Explorer (Windows), Finder (Mac), or third party applications.

-This Dropbox system extension is installed automatically when you install Dropbox desktop app, but it can sometimes be blocked by some system permissions.
+The Dropbox system extension is installed automatically when you install the Dropbox desktop app, but it can sometimes be blocked by some system permissions.
 If this occurs, follow the instructions below to manually install the Dropbox system extension.

 To uninstall the system extension:

-As an admin, you can uninstall the Dropbox system extension from your team’s computers.
+As a team admin, you can uninstall the Dropbox system extension from your team’s computers.
 To do this, go to the Dropbox system extension page in the admin console, check the boxes, and click Uninstall.

-After the system extension is uninstalled, team members will still be able to use the Dropbox folder in File Explorer/Finder, but all of their online-only files will become available offline and the extension will be disabled for both their team account and any linked personal account they may have.
+After the system extension is uninstalled, team members will still be able to use the Dropbox folder in File Explorer/Finder.
+However, all their online-only files will become available offline and the extension will be disabled for both their team account and any linked personal account they may have.

-Note: Online-only files becoming available offline will result in files being downloaded directly to a team member’s computer.
+Note: When online-only files become available offline, they'll be downloaded directly to a team member’s computer.